remidinishanth/distributed_systems/design_patterns/observer_pattern.md

 Observer is a behavioral design pattern that allows some objects to notify other objects about changes in their state.

+This pattern allows an instance (called **subject**) to publish events to other multiple instances (called **observers**).
+These observers subscribe to the subject and hence get notified by events in case of any change happening in the subject.

 The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.